Vandetanib Shows Clinical Benefit When Combined With Docetaxel for Lung Cancer

 According to the American Cancer Society, lung cancer accounts for the most cancer-related deaths.
-In 2009, 219,440 are expected to be diagnosed and 159,390 will likely die from the disease.
+In 2009, approximately 219,440 were diagnosed and 159,390 died from the disease.

 The ZODIAC, (Zactima in cOmbination with Docetaxel In non-smAll cell lung Cancer) study enrolled 1,391 patients with non-small cell lung cancer from 198 centers between May 2006 and April 2008; all had received chemotherapy previously.
 Participants were randomized to receive either docetaxel and placebo, or docetaxel and vandetanib.
 The median follow-up was 12.8 months and the study's primary endpoint was progression-free survival.

 Patients in the combination arm had a 21 percent reduction in disease progression, compared to those who received docetaxel alone (hazard ratio, .79), and their median progression-free survival was 17.3 weeks.
 In contrast, the median progression-free survival in the control arm was 14 weeks.
 While it trended positive, however, there was no statistical difference in overall survival in the two groups.
 There was a statistically significant improvement in the time to worsening of symptoms (hazard ratio, .77).